mumumu/phpdoc_en_update_checker/README.md

 ## Contributing

-We does not use many of PHPMailer functionality, such as SMTP Auth and so on.
+- We does not use many of PHPMailer functionality, such as SMTP Auth and so on.
 Patches welcome.
+- We does not confirm whether this works on Windows, Patches welcome, too.